infiniteopt/InfiniteOpt.jl/docs/src/guide/measure.md

 measure expansion.

-Instead of point variables, each new variable in the measure expansion will be represented using reduced infinite variables.
-Reduced infinite variables are "reduced" from their original infinite variables in that they are parameterized by less infinite parameters.
-In the example above, in the expansion each reduced infinite variable for `T` should only be parameterized by `x` since the value of `t` is fixed.
+Instead of point variables, each new variable in the measure expansion will be represented using semi-infinite variables.
+Semi-infinite variables are reduced from their original infinite variables in that they are parameterized by less infinite parameters.
+In the example above, in the expansion each semi-infinite variable for `T` should only be parameterized by `x` since the value of `t` is fixed.
 The expanded measure now looks like this:
 ```jldoctest meas_basic
 julia> expanded_measure = expand(mref5)
 5 T([x[1], x[2]], 2.5) + 5 T([x[1], x[2]], 7.5)
 ```
-where the expanded measure is a `JuMP.GenericAffExpr` that takes in its terms [`GeneralVariableRef`](@ref)s pointing to [`ReducedVariable`](@ref)s created on the fly. [`ReducedVariable`](@ref) refers to the information of the reduced infinite variable stored in its model.
-The reduced variable records a reference for its original infinite variable, and the value of the fixed infinite parameter.
+where the expanded measure is a `JuMP.GenericAffExpr` that takes in its terms [`GeneralVariableRef`](@ref)s pointing to [`SemiInfiniteVariable`](@ref)s created on the fly. [`SemiInfiniteVariable`](@ref) refers to the information of the semi-infinite variable stored in its model.
+The semi-infinite variable records a reference for its original infinite variable, and the value of the fixed infinite parameter.
 One can query this information using [`infinite_variable_ref`](@ref) and [`eval_supports`](@ref) function as follows: